SeldonIO/seldon-core/docs-gb/performance-tests.md

 ---
-description: Learn how to run comprehensive performance tests for Seldon Core 2 deployments using k6 load testing.
-This guide covers synchronous and asynchronous inference testing, pipeline performance benchmarking, server load testing, and best practices for measuring and optimizing ML model serving performance in production environments.
+description: Learn how to run performance tests for Seldon Core 2 deployments, including load testing, benchmarking, and analyzing inference latency and throughput metrics.
 ---

-# Performance tests
+# Performance Tests
 This section describes how a user can run performance tests to understand the limits of a particular SCv2 deployment.

 The base directly is `tests/k6`